benbrown/shuttlecraft/README.md

-# SHUTTLECRAFT by Ben Brown
+# SHUTTLECRAFT by the Confused Mavericks

 This is a project to create an "easy" way to participate in the ActivityPub "Fediverse" and other indie web protocols like RSS.
-This was created and is maintained by [Ben Brown](https://benbrown.com).
+This was created by [Ben Brown](https://benbrown.com) and enhanced by UCSD CSE 210 Team 6 (Confused Mavericks).

 Currently, this means: